JDDev0/lang/README.md

   - "func.exec()" can access variables defined in the caller's scope
   - "$LANG\_ERRNO" is now static: If "$LANG\_ERRNO" is set inside a function, "$LANG\_ERRNO" in the caller scope will also be this value
   - Pointer redirection of lang vars is no longer possible
+  - Whitespaces after "(" and before ")" in the argument parsing of function calls will now be ignored